-C & A Scientific is proud to spotlight female researchers who have made impressive advancements in science.
+C & A Scientific is proud to spotlight female researchers who have made impressive scientific advancements.
 In the past 25 years, women have made up at least 40% of medical students and 34% of total physicians.
-However, before this period, it was much more difficult for women to enter the world of medicine.
+However, before this period, it was extremely difficult for women to enter the world of medicine.

 Elizabeth Blackwell is one of the first women in the United States to achieve a Doctor of Medicine (MD) degree.
 She received her degree in 1849.
-She attended Geneva Medical College in New York after being turned down by ten schools.
+Blackwell attended Geneva Medical College in New York after being turned down by ten schools.
 Later, in 1857, she founded a hospital called the New York Infirmary for Indigent Women and Children.

 Susan La Flesche Picotte